levaidaniel/kc/INSTALL.md

   - `HAVE_YUBIKEY=y`

     Turn on YubiKey challenge-response support.
 Needs libykpers-1 and libyubikey (see above).
+  - `HAVE_ARGON2=y`

+    Turn on Argon2id KDF support.
+Needs openssl newer than v3.2.0.
   - `BUNDLED_BCRYPT=y`

     To use the packaged bcrypt implementation (that comes from OpenBSD).
 This is hardcoded in **`Makefile.linux`**, and on BSDs you should specify this everywhere except on OpenBSD.